reshmasr/ReactLibrary/README.md

 # ReactLibrary
-Create a library to using ReactJS + Webpack + Babel
+Create a library using ReactJS + Webpack + Babel